-5.1 home theater systems are audio setups which include 5 multi-directional speakers and one subwoofer.
+5.1 home theatre systems are audio setups that include 5 multi-directional speakers and one subwoofer.
 In most cases, three speakers are placed in front of you, one on the left side of the TV, one in the middle, and one on the right side of the TV.
 Then, the remaining speakers are placed either on the sides of the couch or behind, for a complete 3D audio experience.

-Soundbars vs Home Theater Systems:
+Soundbars vs Home Theatre Systems:

 For starters, soundbars are cheaper, portable, usually have built-in Bluetooth, and even rechargeable batteries, as well as other useful features.
 The audio quality can be pretty good too, especially if you choose a higher-end soundbar with a separate subwoofer, also known as 2.1 soundbars.

 Bear in mind, soundbars were mainly designed as a better alternative to TV speakers.
 Most TV speakers are very low quality and don’t offer much bass, and a soundbar is a budget-friendly way to improve your TV’s audio quality.
 Installation is very simple.

 While a single soundbar won’t be able to provide you with a 3D audio experience, they utilize various tricks to create some sort of directional sound.
 It’s not the best, but it’s comparable to most stereo speakers, with the advantage of being extra portable.

 5.1 home theatre systems are more for movie enthusiasts who want the absolute best sound possible.
 With 5.1 home theatre systems, you have to consider that each directional speaker needs to be connected to the hub via cables.
 They’re much more difficult to install.